UnitTestBot/UTBotJava/docs/NightStatisticsMonitoring.md

 ### Datastorage structure

-Our repository is used as database for collected statistics.
+We store the collected statistics in our repository.
+You can find two special branches: `monitoring-data` and `monitoring-aggregated-data`.

-There are 2 branches: monitoring-data, monitoring-aggregated-data.
+The `monitoring-data` branch is a storage for raw statistics data as well as metadata.

-monitoring-data branch is used as a storage for raw collected statistics with metadata.
-Filename format: `data-<branch>-<yyyy>-<mm>-<dd>-<timestamp>-<short commit hash>.json`
+The filename format: `data-<branch>-<yyyy>-<mm>-<dd>-<timestamp>-<short commit hash>.json`

-monitoring-aggregated-data branch is used as a storage for aggregated statistics.
-Specified period is one month.
-Filename format: `aggregated-data-<yyyy>-<mm>-<dd>.json`
+The `monitoring-aggregated-data` branch is a storage for aggregated statistics.
+The aggregating period is set to one month by default.

-### Grafana (TODO: in process)
+The filename format: `aggregated-data-<yyyy>-<mm>-<dd>.json`

-Also, we can use [Grafana](https://monitoring.utbot.org) for more dynamic and detailed statistics visualization.
+### Grafana (in process)

-Grafana pulls data from our repository automatically by GitHub API.
+We can use [Grafana](https://monitoring.utbot.org) for more dynamic and detailed statistics visualisation.
+Grafana pulls data from our repository automatically by means of GitHub API.